Observation of topological flat bands in the kagome semiconductor Nb$_3$Cl$_8$

-Next, we study a van der Waals material Nb$_3$Cl$_8$, which has a breathing kagome lattice in each layer \cite{MillerGJ1995,HaraguchiY2017}.
-Bulk Nb$_3$Cl$_8$ crystallizes in a layered structure with a space group of {\it P\={3}m1} (Fig. 1e).
-Within each layer, the Nb atoms form a breathing kagome lattice, as shown in Fig. 1f.
-The calculated band structure of monolayer Nb$_3$Cl$_8$ is displayed in Fig. 1g.
-One can directly see the TFBs above and below the Fermi level, as highlighted by the orange region.
-The Dirac cones are gapped out, resulting in a semiconducting ground state.
-Because of the weak interlayer van der Waals interaction, the band structure of bulk Nb$_3$Cl$_8$ is analogous to that of monolayer Nb$_3$Cl$_8$, as shown in Fig. 1h.
+Next, we study a van der Waals material Nb$_3$Cl$_8$, which has a breathing kagome lattice in each layer \cite{MillerGJ1995,HaraguchiY2017,YoonJ2020,PascoCM2020,SheckeltonJP2017}.
+Bulk Nb$_3$Cl$_8$ crystallizes in a layered structure with a space group of {\it P\={3}m1} [Fig. 1(e)].
+Within each layer, the Nb atoms form a breathing kagome lattice, as shown in Fig. 1(f).
+The calculated band structure of monolayer Nb$_3$Cl$_8$ is displayed in Fig. 1(g).
+One can directly see a flat band at approximately 1.1 eV below the Fermi level, which has the narrowest bandwidth, as highlighted by the orange region.
+In addition, our orbital and symmetry analysis has confirmed the phase destructive interfering behavior of this band, which is the key character of kagome TFBs (see Supporting Information for details).
+The Dirac cones are gapped out, resulting in multiple gaps.
+Notably, the $\alpha$ band crosses the Fermi level, indicating a metallic ground state.
+However, we will show later that the ground state should be semiconducting because DFT calculations underestimate the gap, as confirmed by our ARPES and optical absorption spectroscopy measurements.
+Because of the weak interlayer van der Waals interaction, the band structure of bulk Nb$_3$Cl$_8$ is analogous to that of monolayer Nb$_3$Cl$_8$, as shown in Fig. 1(h).
 As a result, the TFBs survive in bulk Nb$_3$Cl$_8$, which is favourable for ARPES measurements.